How many paralyzed veterans are there in the United States?

 No. In fact, the programs offered by Paralyzed Veterans often fill a void created by cuts to services previously offered by the Department of Veterans Affairs and other government agencies — making our advocacy for veterans even more vital.
 Find out how you can support our vital veterans programs.

 Does Paralyzed Veterans support or partner with Planned Parenthood?

 No. Paralyzed Veterans neither supports nor opposes Planned Parenthood.
 The position of Paralyzed Veterans is that veterans with service-connected disabilities — like traumatic spinal cord injury — who suffer infertility due to military service should have access to fertility assistance, including in-vitro fertilization (IVF).
-The Department of Defense currently provides IVF benefits to active duty service members.
+The Department of Defense and the VA currently provide IVF benefits to active duty service members.
 Paralyzed Veterans wants the Department of Veteran’s Affairs to provide the same benefit to injured veterans who have already left the military.

 Are animals used in spinal cord injury research funded by Paralyzed Veterans?